Hasugaike Station: Layout

 The station, which is unstaffed, consists of a side platform serving a single track at grade.
 There is no station building.
 From the access road, a short flight of steps leads directly to the platform where there is a shelter housing Sugoca card readers.

-Adjacent stations

 History

 Japanese National Railways opened Hasugaike as an additional temporary stop on the existing track of the Nippō Main Line on 1 December 1986.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu which upgraded Hasugaike to a full station.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 196 passengers (boarding only) per day.